 There will be a brake over-ride system offered on the Camry, Avalon and Lexus ES and IS models which should make sure the car stops if the accelerator and brake are pressed at the same time.
 Toyota plans to make this standard in products starting in January of 2010.

-Holman Jenkins, a writer at the Wall Street Journal, recently wrote an opinion piece about what he believes was the biggest mistake Toytota has made with this deadly design defect.
+A writer at the Wall Street Journal recently wrote an opinion piece about what he believes was the biggest mistake Toyota has made with this deadly design defect.